King Charles emphasizes Canada’s ‘self-determination’ as he opens parliament after Trump’s annexation threats | News Channel 3-12

 King Charles’ remarks comes as Trump has repeatedly expressed his desire to annex Canada and make it the 51st state — a move which Canadian Prime Minister Mark Carney has repeatedly rebuffed.

-During his speech, Charles spoke of the several challenges Canada faced.
+During the roughly 26-minute address, which was written by the Canadian government, Charles spoke of the several challenges the nation faced.
 “The system of open global trade that, while not perfect, has helped to deliver prosperity for Canadians for decades, is changing.
 Canada’s relationships with partners are also changing.”

 King Charles discussed the changing relationship between Canada and the United States.